 The current Coronavirus pandemic has caused many people to rethink their 2020/2021 holiday plans, and overseas travel will not seem as appealing to many holidaymakers.
 Now’s the time to consider holidaying in the British Isles.
-You may be unsure of the benefits of a staycation, so the Natural Britain team have pulled together five persuasive points.
+You may be unsure of the benefits of a holiday in the UK, so the Natural Britain team have pulled together five persuasive points.

 Discover the great outdoors

 The British Isles are home to a diverse landscape: from beautiful beaches and craggy coastline to vast, pristine lakes and meandering rivers; from rolling green hills and ancient woodlands, to mountainous peaks.
 And there are endless active ways of exploring this scenery, be it a leisurely stroll, a heart-pumping mountain bike ride, a peaceful kayak paddle or a refreshing, wild swim.
 It may sound cliched, but throughout the UK, there is an activity and a destination to suit everyone.